Partner Name: Artisans Association of Ghana

 Time Commitment: Full time

 Context for the Assignment:

-Are you passionate about the economic empowerment of youth?
+Are you passionate about supporting the economic empowerment of youth?

-- Provide training to organization staff on the 5-year strategic plan;
+- Provide training to organization staff on the business development plan;

 - Participate in pre-assignment online training;

 - Undertake public engagement and fundraising activities before, during, and after their volunteer assignment and will be equipped with tools, training, and support to achieve these goals;

 - Ensure the representation and engagement of women in all activities and program benefits;

 - Co-develop an e-volunteer work plan with the partner organization and WUSC country office using the WUSC volunteer work plan template;